Remetinec prison

-Remetinec prison (officially Prison in Zagreb, Zatvor u Zagrebu) is a closed-type prison located in the Remetinec neighborhood of Zagreb, Croatia.
+The Remetinec Correctional Facility (officially Prison in Zagreb, Zatvor u Zagrebu) is a closed-type prison located in Remetinec, a southwestern neighbourhood of Zagreb, Croatia.
+Colloquially, it's also referred to as Remka, as is the neighbourhood it's located in.

 The prison's capacity is 560 inmates, making it the largest prison in Croatia.
-In July 2012 it housed 904 prisoners and detainees, up from 850 in March 2009.
+In July 2012, it housed 904 prisoners and detainees, up from 850 in March 2009.
 The prison's overcrowding problem is also a major problem of the Croatian prison system in general.
 Poor living conditions led to a prisoners' hunger strike in May 2008.
 A planned expansion that will add 340 beds is financed by the Council of Europe Development Bank, and was in documentation stage As of June 2010.